Wimbledon 5

 What is there to eat at Wimbledon?

 There are plenty of food and beverage options available at Wimbledon.
 Of course, as per tradition, you can’t go past some strawberries and cream topped off with a glass of bubbly.
 According to the event organisers, around 190,900 portions of strawberries and cream are devoured during The Championships each year.
-Another fun fact, since 2010, the price for a serving of strawberries and cream at Wimbledon has stayed at £2.50.
 These days, you can even get a vegan cream option.

-If you are understandably looking for something a little more substantial to get you through the big day, there are plenty more options than booze and fruit.
+If you're understandably looking for something a little more substantial to get you through the big day, there are plenty more options than booze and fruit.
 The grounds offer a brasserie, seafood bar, ice creamery, sausage grill, and a restaurant offering seasonal produce from all around the UK.
-To help plan your day, here’s a map of the event’s full food and beverage arrangement.

 What items do I need to bring to Wimbledon?